lightning-multifundchannel – Command for establishing many lightning channels¶

 There must be at least one entry in destinations; it cannot be an empty array.

-feerate is an optional feerate used for the opening transaction and as initial feerate for commitment and HTLC transactions.
+feerate is an optional feerate used for the opening transaction and, if commitment_feerate is not set, as the initial feerate for commitment and HTLC transactions.
 It can be one of the strings urgent (aim for next block), normal (next 4 blocks or so) or slow (next 100 blocks or so) to use lightningd’s internal estimates: normal is the default.

 Otherwise, feerate is a number, with an optional suffix: perkw means the number is interpreted as satoshi-per-kilosipa (weight), and perkb means it is interpreted bitcoind-style as satoshi-per-kilobyte.
 Omitting the suffix is equivalent to perkb.